hawkfish/textform/docs/transforms/merges/nest.rst

         The output field receiving the merged values.
         It cannot overwrite existing fields.
 Use :py:class:`Drop` to remove unwanted fields.

-    .. py:attribute:: format
+    .. py:attribute:: layout
         :type: str

-        The format to generate the output in.
+        The layout to generate the output in.
-        Supported nesting formats are:
+        Supported layouts are:

         * ``csv`` Comma-separated string
         * ``json``, ``jsonl`` JavaScript Object Notation string